SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 $$
 (Here I'm not considering the strike price of your stock options, i.e. how much you'll need to pay the company to exercise them.)

 This equation, when shifted by one, predicts that a startup's first employee will own 25% of the company, a very reasonable estimate for the eventual ownership stake of a solo founder ([1](https://venturebeat.com/2012/02/01/facebook-s-1-zuckerberg-ownership/), [2](https://www.thestreet.com/story/14154188/1/here-s-what-jeff-bezos-amazon-stake-is-worth-as-his-shares-briefly-blow-past-1-000-each.html)).
-Moreover, it correctly predicts the equity I have been offered at early stage startups, as an entry-level engineer.
+As more anecdotal evidence, it correctly predicted the equity I was offered at a few startups, interviewing for entry-level roles.
 Finally, it fulfills a key mathematical constraint that we might expect any equity distribution scheme to satisfy, namely that the total ownership of every employee in the company should sum to 1.[^2]

 Take this formula for what it is: a rough *heuristic* for your ownership stake in a startup.
 In particular, percent ownership alone says nothing about your potential upside.
 To estimate upside, you need to consider a span of possible trajectories that the company could take after you join.
 If you join a company that goes under, or is acquired for peanuts, it won't matter if you own 1% of it or 0.01% of it.
 1% of 0 is still 0.